Battle of Basilan (2014): Aftermath and continued operations

 Army casualties were summed at 2 dead and 31 wounded.
 Army Chief of Staff Gen. Emmanuel Bautista awarded Gold Cross Medals to wounded soldiers Lt.
 Col. Fernando Reyeg, the commanding officer of the 3rd Scout Ranger Battalion, and enlisted personnel Cpl.
 Loui Orinia.
-A 3.3 million peso ($74,500USD at the time) bounty was put on Indama's head by the military after the operation failed to apprehend him.
+A 3.3 million peso (US$74,500 at the time) bounty was put on Indama's head by the military after the operation failed to apprehend him.

 Abu Sayyaf casualties were declared 17 dead including 4 MNLF members independently fighting according to its spokesperson, and 16 wounded.
 Though no bodies have been recovered the army stated operations would continue to find their graves.

 On April 29, 2014, army forces secured the island of Sulu where intelligence reports indicated wanted Sayyaf leader Indama and his followers took refuge from operations in Basilan.
 Both sides exchanged mortar rounds in Patikul avoiding direct fighting.
 The shelling operations involved a Philippine Marine Corps detachment sent to secure an abandoned Sayyaf storage and base facility.
 When they arrived, they were ambushed by 200 militants firing rounds.
 The shelling continued until the next morning leaving a marine and 14 militants dead.